CyclotronResearchCentre/bidsme/README.md

 ### <a name="wf_process"></a> Data processing

 The processing is completely optional step between data preparation and bidsification.
-It is intended to allow a data modification based on data identification of `bidsme`.
-It can be used to check, pre-process data, convert it, merge etc.
+It is intended to allow data modification based on data identification of `bidsme`.
+For example, it can be used to check, pre-process, convert or merge data.

-It is not intended to run without plugins.
-It does nothing without, except checking if all data is identifiable.
-It can be easily be replaced by a custom script.
+If plugins are not implemented, this step will only check if data are identifiable.

 ### <a name="wf_bids"></a>Data bidsification

-Considering that the data is [prepeared](#wf_prep) together with [bidsmap](#wf_map) and [plugins](#wf_plug), the bidsification is performed by `bidsify` command:
+Considering that the data are [prepared](#wf_prep) together with [bidsmap](#wf_map) and [plugins](#wf_plug), the bidsification is performed by `bidsify` command:
 ```